MilesCranmer/PySR/README.md

 define your own in `operators.jl`, and pass the function name as a string.

+Your operator should work with the entire real line (you can use abs(x) - see `logm`); otherwise the search code will be slowed down with domain errors.

 **Binary**

 `plus`, `mult`, `pow`, `div`, `greater`, `mod`, `beta`, `logical_or`,